status-im/swarms/ideas/312-swarm-janitors.md

 Meeting notes: https://notes.status.im/384OqZPUR1-viP7l2Fxeew?edit

 ## Research
-Completion by the 17th December (one week)
+Completion by the end of January, 2019.

 Goals of Specifications:
+- **Document our way of working**
 - Swarm Framework
 - Define critical path for completing the swarm goal
     - SNT utility swarms